DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 ----

-Following explanations in this _FranKe user's guide_ assume a **full version of the OhmerPrems plugin** using a valid license V2 keyfile (reserved to OhmerPrems members exclusively).
+Following explanations in this _FranKe User's Manual_ assume a **full version of the OhmerPrems plugin** by using a valid license V2 keyfile (reserved to OhmerPrems members exclusively).

-Due to limitation by current VCV Rack 2 API (v2.6.6 today), _FranKe_ module doesn't support _preset_ (.vcvm) and _module selection_ file (.vcvs) features, as long as _onSave()_ and _onAdd()_ C++ methods aren't supported for preset files and module selection files.
-However, you'll can save (and load) whole sequencer state to/from separate file, like you can do for any document.
+Due to limitation by current VCV Rack 2 API (v2.6.6 today), unfortunately _FranKe_ module doesn't support _preset_ (.vcvm) and _module selection_ (.vcvs) files features, as long as _onSave()_ and _onAdd()_ C++ methods aren't supported for presets and module selections.
+However, you'll can save (and load) whole sequencer state to/from separate file, like you can do for any document (also you'll can save a particular pattern, track, and export/import a Turing Machine).

-Due to important amount of saved datas, _FranKe_ module uses a **packed & encrypted binary file** (instead of json), also for data integrity (file is always checked after save), and for protection against "file patching" (by using file encryption & strong cryptographic hash functions).
+Due to important amount of saved datas, _FranKe_ module uses a **packed & encrypted binary file** (instead of json), also for data integrity (the binary file is always checked after save, and saved again if necessary), and for protection against "file patching" (by using file encryption & strong cryptographic hashing functions).

 ----